Secondary Education (Mathematics) PGCE

 This course is available to UK/EU students only.

-This Masters level professional training programme introduces you to the requirements for teaching modern languages to the 11-19 age range and leads to recommendation for Qualified Teacher Status.
+This Masters level professional training programme introduces you to the requirements for teaching Mathematics to the 11-19 age range and leads to recommendation for Qualified Teacher Status.
 You will be introduced to the principles and theories of secondary teaching through both subject studies and a developing professional practice course.
 Training is undertaken in partnership with local secondary schools.

 We are looking to select trainees who: